ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-txpool.md

 ---
 title: txpool Namespace
-sort_key: C
+description: Documentation for the JSON-RPC API "txpool" namespace
 ---

 The `txpool` API gives access to several non-standard RPC methods to inspect the contents of the transaction pool containing all the currently pending transactions as well as the ones queued for future processing.

 ### txpool_content

 The `content` inspection property can be queried to list the exact details of all the transactions currently pending for inclusion in the next block(s), as well as the ones that are being scheduled for future execution only.

 The result is an object with two fields `pending` and `queued`.
 Each of these fields are associative arrays, in which each entry maps an origin-address to a batch of scheduled transactions.
 These batches themselves are maps associating nonces with actual transactions.

 Please note, there may be multiple transactions associated with the same account and nonce.
 This can happen if the user broadcast mutliple ones with varying gas allowances (or even completely different transactions).

 | Client  | Method invocation                                                     |
 |:-------:|-----------------------------------------------------------------------|